smart-fun/smartGL/README.md

 The draw pipeline includes Render passes.
 For example you can have several 3D objects in the background pass, and several Sprites in the forground pass.

 Let's start with a simple **Sprite** using a **Texture** (picture) loaded from the Android drawables.
-It is highly recommended to share the same texture between several Sprites or Objects 3D when possible: the textures are loaded into the GPU memory and it is often not that big.
+It is highly recommended to share the same texture between several Sprites or Objects 3D when possible: the textures are loaded into the GPU memory which size is limited.

 ```java
 public class MainActivity extends AppCompatActivity implements SmartGLViewController {